 I understand that sometimes your accounts get exposed regardless of whether you use a simple password or an extremely complex one.
-That's why it's not only important to have a strong password that's un-guessable, but to have a different one for each account.
+That's why it's not only important to have a strong password that's un-guessable but to have a different one for each account.
 That way if one of your passwords is leaked, it doesn't mean all your accounts are at risk.
 Creating new passwords has always been tricky and frustrating.
 In fact, 65% of Harris Poll respondents said they reuse the same password for multiple accounts; a recipe for disaster.

 A world without passwords?
 The web's weakest link gets long-overdue fix

 Your password has always been the weakest link that allows hackers into your personal accounts, but that could be ending soon.